openebs-archive/openebs-docs/docs/scheduler.md

 **Label the required Nodes**

 Label the required nodes with an appropriate label.
-In the following command, the required nodes for storage are labelled as *node=openebs*.
+In the following command, the required nodes for storage nodes are labelled as *node=openebs*.

 ```
 kubectl label nodes <node-name> node=openebs
 ```
-For application nodes labelled as node=appnode use the following command.
+For application nodes labelled as *node=appnode* use the following command.
 ```
 kubectl label nodes <node-name> node=appnode
 ```